-Sites are complex digitals spaces that have multiple moving parts.
-They are an intersection of evolving digital standards that can have very steep learning curves.
+Sites are complex digitals spaces with evolving digital standards that can have very steep learning curves.
 It takes multiple teams of people to keep sites running securely and smoothly.
 Accessibility, security, design, and development are areas that most communicators must have a basic understanding of in order to produce an effective digital product.

 Building a site at Duke may seem a little daunting but the guide below can act as a starting point for building secure, accessible, on-brand sites for your organization.

 does not require ONC approval and are managed through system administrators

 - External domains: (require University Communications approval and must be purchased by the central IT office)

 - Use of Duke’s trademark is governing entity

 Web Accessibility – Who can see it?

 Everyone.
 Everyone should be able to access a public site at Duke.
 Duke’s Web Accessibility Initiative exists to ensure people with a wide range of abilities have equal access to Duke’s web content.
 It is the central resource for information, guidelines, and Duke’s official web accessibility guidelines.